WallarooLabs/wally/README.md

 - C++

 C++ was our first API non-Pony API.
 Since that time we have learned a lot about writing Wallaroo language bindings.
-We plan on revisiting the C++ API in the future in order to improve its ergonomics.
+We plan on revisiting the C++ API in the future to improve its ergonomics.
 New functionality added to Wallaroo is not currently being implemented in the C++ API.
 If you are interested in using Wallaroo with C++, you should contact us.
 We're happy to work with you.

 - Go

 We are currently working with a client who is very interested in writing Wallaroo applications in Go.
-We plan to introduce Go support by the end of 2017.
+We plan to introduce Go language bindings by the end of 2017.

 - JavaScript